Object-Centric Diffusion for Efficient Video Editing: Additional Discussion

-\paragraph{Merging queries, keys or values?} In our early experiments, we consider applying ToMe to all queries (with unmerging, as in~\cite{bolya2023token}), keys and values.
+\paragraph{How to search for destination match} In the original ToMe for stable diffusion~\cite{bolya2023token}, for each source (\textit{src}) token, we search its corresponding match within a pool of \textit{dst} tokens coming from the full spatial extent of the given image ($H\times W$).
+The naive transposition of this strategy to our video use-case allows, for any \textit{src} token, its candidate match to be searched within a pool of \textit{dst} tokens coming from the full spatio-temporal extent of the video ($T\times H\times W$).
+We find that this strategy for searching \textit{dst} match, named hereby \textit{Temporally-Global Search}, can lead to generation artifacts.
+Differently, we consider restricting the temporal extent of the \textit{dst} pool to be the same temporal-window ($s_t\times H\times W$) as the \textit{src} token, as in our \textit{Temporally-Windowed Search}.
+As shown in~\fref{fig:ablations_3dw.v.3dg}, the latter gives better reconstructions in general, whilst allowing more flexibility to control where merges are happening, temporally.
+This way, the user can also better trade-off the temporal-redundancy, smoothness and consistency by controlling the spatio-temporal window size. \paragraph{Merging queries, keys or values?} In our early experiments, we consider applying ToMe to all queries (with unmerging, as in~\cite{bolya2023token}), keys and values.
 We however find that, with extreme reduction rates, merging queries can easily break the reconstructions.
 As such, we limit ToMe to operate on keys and values only.
 We also observe that in dense cross-frame attention modules, merging queries only provide a slight latency reduction.

 \paragraph{Capped merging in low-res UNet stages} As observed in~\cite{bolya2023token}, the high resolution UNet \cite{unet} stages are the most expensive in terms of self-attention (or, cross-frame attention) modules, and the ones that can benefit the most by applying ToMe.
 Contrarily to the original formulation which does not optimize low-resolution layers, we do apply ToMe in all layers as we observe it has a meaningful impact on latency.
-We however cap the minimum \#tokens in low-resolution layers in order to avoid degenerate bottlenecks (\eg collapsing to a single representation).
+We however cap the minimum \#tokens preserved after merging in low-resolution layers, in order to avoid degenerate bottlenecks (\eg collapsing to a single representation).
 Specifically, we maintain at-least 4 and 16 tokens per-frame after merging at $8\times8$ and $16\times16$ resolutions, respectively.